Skip to main content

 Severity: Warning — does not affect exit code or fail CI builds.

-Glot detects translation values in non-primary locales that are identical to the primary locale, which may indicate they haven’t been translated yet.
+Glot detects translation values in non-primary locales that are identical to the primary locale or are empty strings, which may indicate they haven’t been translated yet.

 What Are Untranslated Values?